SoftUni-Internal/interactive-content/EN/01-Modules/03-Summary.md

 # In this lesson you learnt:

-- What are modules in JavaScript?
+- What Javascript modules are

-	- A set of functions to be included in applications
+	- a set of functions to be included in applications

-    - Reusable pieces of code that supercharge our productivity
+    - reusable pieces of code that supercharge our productivity

 - IIFE Modules
-    - Enabling data encapsulation
+    - enabling data encapsulation

 ```js
 var myModule = (function() {